xrdocs/segment-routing/_conferences/2016-09-25-lightreading-report-big-telecom-event-on-application-engineered-routing.md

 Watch Bertrand Duvivier from Cisco Systems talk about Application Engineered Routing at the Big Telecom Event (BTE 2015) as part of the lightreading report:

 ><http://www.lightreading.com/spit-%28service-provider-it%29/application-engineered-routing-at-bte-2015/v/d-id/716898>

+**Excerpt**: Interaction between applications and network infrastructure is increasingly important to service providers and enterprises.
+Greater interaction will help service providers optimize their network infrastructure, and more importantly, offer new services that can generate incremental revenues.
+The Cisco® Application Engineered Routing solution can raise this interaction to a previously unachievable level.
+This simple and scalable architecture uses customer network assets and augments them with network programmability capabilities that allow applications to program the network, delivering end-to-end, per-flow policy from the data center through the WAN to end users.
+{: .notice--info}